demisto/content/Packs/FeedOpenCTI/Integrations/FeedOpenCTI_v4/README.md

 Ingest indicator feeds from OpenCTI.
-Compatible with OpenCTI v4.* instances.
+Compatible with OpenCTI 4.X API version.
-This integration was integrated and tested with version v4.0.7 of OpenCTI Feed v4
+This integration was integrated and tested with version v4.0.7 of OpenCTI Feed 4.X
-## Configure OpenCTI Feed v4 on Cortex XSOAR
+## Configure OpenCTI Feed 4.X on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for OpenCTI Feed v4.
+2. Search for OpenCTI Feed 4.X.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Description** | **Required** |